cduvallet/evolution_game/README.md

 ###### Note: this decision table is encoded in `p_mut` in the `load_data.py` module.
 There is also a decision table available for 3-die games.

+After each mutation, have the students translate their DNA sequence into a protein.

-After N rounds of mutation, ask the students to write their sequences on the board and ask them to count how many unique sequences now exist.
+After 10 rounds of mutation, ask the students to write their sequences on the board and ask them to count how many unique sequences now exist.

-##### Learning outcome
+##### Discussion questions and learning outcomes

+* How rare are these mutations?
+How much diversity did they lead to?
+Is this what you would have expected?
-Even though mutations are relatively rare, they lead to a lot of diversity!
+    - *Even though mutations are relatively rare, they lead to a lot of diversity!*
+* How does the DNA sequence diversity compare to the protein diversity?
+    - *There can be more DNA diversity than protein diversity, because the DNA --> protein code is redundant!*

 ### Part 2: Selection